Ophir Ilzetzki – Biography

 At 16 Ophir was accepted to the WIZO-Canada High-School for the arts, from which he ultimately matriculated cum-laude in piano and music-theory.

 Ophir then went on studying music informally.
-His private training included weekly tuition with Erwin Junger (Palestrina style counterpoint), Dalit Reich (ear training and theory), Er'ela Bach (trumpet) and the noted composer, Arie Shapira (theory and composition).
+His private training included weekly tuition with Erwin Junger (Palestrina style counterpoint), Dalit Reich (ear training and theory), Er'ela Bach (trumpet) and the noted composer, Prof. Arie Shapira (theory and composition).

 During this time Ophir was also a full-time student of history and philosophy at the Tel-Aviv University and later, of music at the Haifa University, but had left both programs pending completion.